Chicken Piccata

 Piccata is an Italian style of cooking in which either veal or chicken is pounded flat into cutlets, dipped in egg whites, dredged in flour and Parmigiano cheese, and then pan fried.
 Like all Italian cooking, very fresh and high quality ingredients are the secret.
 We find that Parmigiano Reggiano that has been aged two to three years makes a big difference, as well as extra rich chicken bone broth, free range air chilled chicken thighs (much richer tasting than chicken breasts), and high quality virgin olive oil.
 The combination of creamy young artichoke hearts and a lemony butter sauce make this meal a crowd favorite.
 And if that crowd is your family and close friends, this meal will be the one they barge back into the kitchen for… to ask for seconds and thirds, and most of all, for more sauce.

-I first had this meal in Tuscany in local trattorias, and in Rome, it’s usually made as veal piccata.
-Either way it was always savory.
-But I fell in love with this feast was when I first tasted it at Farfalla Restaurant in Los Angeles on Hillhurst Ave.
-It was a revelation.
-Devoured with the rosemary foccacio, it became an addiction.
-I have enjoyed this knockout meal from Farfalla for the next nearly thirty years.
-Farfalla is still there, producing night after night, decade after decade, soulful and memorable meals like their Chicken Piccata.
-My version is a bit more dangerous, with seared lemons and tons of artichoke hearts, and far more umami flavors, the kind that I love… garlic, aged Parmigiano, bone broth and chicken thighs not breasts.
-But they were the inspiration, along with the many local restaurants in both Tuscany and Umbria that have made this meal the one you anxiously await after your pasta.
-Dive into this authentic creamy Italian umami explosion on a plate.
+We first had this meal in Tuscany in local trattorias, and in Rome, where it’s usually made as veal piccata.
+Either way, we fell in love with this savory dish.
+Devoured with the rosemary foccacio, it was a revelation.
+Our version is a bit more intense, with seared lemons and tons of artichoke hearts, and more umami flavors, the kind that we love… tons of garlic, aged Parmigiano, bone broth and chicken thighs not breasts.
+Let’s dive into this authentic creamy Italian umami explosion on a plate.

 Main Ingredients

-6 chicken thighs, (about 2 pounds) bone out and skin off, free range, air chilled, pounded flat into cutlets about a 1/4 inch thick
+4 to 6 chicken thighs, (about 2 pounds) boneless and skinless, free range, air chilled, pounded flat into cutlets about a 1/4 inch thick

-2 cans artichoke hearts (we use baby artichokes, they are creamier in texture)
+1 can artichoke hearts (we use baby or medium sized artichokes, they are creamier in texture)

 4 to 5 large garlic cloves, crushed not diced